FinTech Dilemma: Customer Lifetime Value

-New customers aren’t enough.
-If there’s one metric that’s often overlooked in the pitch decks we see for early-stage FinTech companies, it’s customer lifetime value.
-Companies are often more focused on new customer growth metrics.
-However, with an increasingly competitive landscape in many markets and the cost of new customer acquisition increasing, the focus is shifting to how well a company can retain customers.
-There are many strategies startups can take to improve retention — such as introducing better terms or new products — but a significant part of it will be promoting the customer experience for underserved customers.
+One of the common disbeliefs is that new customers are the main criteria for business success, but unfortunately, they aren't enough.
+One of the most overlooked metrics in the pitch decks for young FinTech companies is customer lifetime value.
+In many cases, companies are fully concentrated on new customer acquisition metrics.
+However, with increasing competition levels in many markets and the rising costs of new customer acquisition, the focus is shifting to the company's abilities to sustain customer retention.
+There is a variety of options startups can take to improve customer retaining — for ex., introducing more favorable terms or new products — but an important part of it will be improving the customer experience for underserved customers.

 Finance relies heavily on technology.
 But with most financial institutions and tech companies following suit on similar trends, innovation is not enough.
 And if companies hold an interest in stabilizing their competitive edge, they’ll need to succeed in must-need and sometimes failed areas.
 The financial industry is experiencing unprecedented disruption, with FinTech companies leading the charge.
 Today, more than a quarter of Millennials have never visited a physical branch of their bank, and 39 percent would consider going entirely digital.
 Unencumbered by the legacy systems of big financial institutions, FinTech upstarts introduced the idea that banking should be self-serve, mobile, and 24/7.
 Now, as FinTech companies are coming into their own, big banks are following their lead.
 To survive the disruption that they initiated, however, FinTech startups must find a competitive advantage to stand out in a digital world.
 The increased competition, regulatory hurdles, and high costs of customer acquisition mean we’re going to see rapid consolidation in the space.
 Large financial institutions need to build or buy innovation to maintain and extend their leadership positions.
 As consumers demand new technologies, we will see increased adoption or acquisition of FinTech by banks to serve consumers.
 Besides, the FinTech revolution is expanding the market, thereby positioning some pure-play FinTech startups to become large financial institutions of the future.